 A puddle in the laundry room almost always means that your washer is leaking.
 Fortunately, some of the puddles mean only a minor repair is needed; others indicate a bigger problem.
-No matter the reason, every leak needs to be investigated and repaired before the puddle becomes a flood.
+No matter the reason or the brand of your washer, every leak needs to be investigated and repaired before the puddle becomes a flood.

 It is helpful to note the location of the puddle in determining the cause.
 However, water does flow and gather at the lowest point in the area.
 If your washer or floor isn't level, the leak may not be happening directly above the puddle.
 Be sure your washer is level before you tackle a leaking problem.